Jishun/cpsdbhelper/README.md

 	- It will generate SaveModel/DeleteModel methods from each unique index/primary key
 	- It will generate classes as partial for you to extend.
 	- Identity columns will have their identify scope value returned if a new row is inserted
-	- follow the examples in CodeGeneratorSettings.xml shipped with the package to do following
+	- Futher, follow the examples in CodeGeneratorSettings.xml shipped with the package to do the following
-		- Define whether to use async for Get/Save/Delete methods overall
+		- Define whether to use async for Get/Save/Delete methods overall.
-		- Overall async setting can be overrided by a "AsyncMappings" entry for specific index/primary key with the full name.
+		- Overall async setting can be overrided by an "AsyncMappings" entry for specific index/primary key with the full name.
-		- If a specific enum class is needed, put a 'EnumMappings' map the type fullname with the column full name in settings, you can actually put any types you want
+		- If a specific enum class is needed, put a 'EnumMappings' map the type fullname with the column full name in settings, you can actually put any types you want.
-		- If a specific column needs to be overrided, e.g.: dataType/nullable different from db, put a 'ColumnOverrides' entry with the column's full name
+		- If a specific column needs to be overrided, e.g.: dataType/nullable different from db, put a 'ColumnOverrides' entry with the column's full name.
-		- If a Model name's Plural form is not '-s', put 'PluralMappings' entry to make the 'GetModels' method prettier
+		- If a Model name's Plural form is not '-s', put 'PluralMappings' entry to make the 'GetModels' method prettier.
-		- If a column/table/index needs to be ignored, put an 'ObjectsToIgnore' entry
+		- If a column/table/index needs to be ignored, put an 'ObjectsToIgnore' entry with its full name.
-		- If a column needs to be readonly, put it to ignore list and define it mannually with the same column name and compatible type
+		- If a column needs to be readonly, put it to ignore list and define it mannually with the same column name and compatible type.
-	- After generating, the code files will be in the path specified from CodeGeneratorSettings.xml, include them in the project to use
+	- After generating, the code files will be in the path specified in CodeGeneratorSettings.xml, include them in the project to use.
+	- And we are all good!

 ## Example Usages: